-- Appointments: HSRB members are appointed for two-year terms with no term limitations. - Training: All HSRB members are required to complete the Protecting Human Research Participants training provided by the National Institute of Health. - Recusal: In accordance with federal regulations, HSRB members may not participate in the initial or continuing review of projects in which they have a personal financial conflict of interest, except to provide information requested by the HSRB.
+- Appointments: HSRB members are appointed for two-year terms with no term limitations. - Training: All HSRB members are required to complete the Protecting Human Research Participants (PHRP) Online training. - Recusal: In accordance with federal regulations, HSRB members may not participate in the initial or continuing review of projects in which they have a personal financial conflict of interest, except to provide information requested by the HSRB.
 In such cases, members absent themselves from meetings after providing requested information and remain absent during further discussion and voting.